2010 FINA Swimming World Cup

 The 2010 FINA Swimming World Cup was a series of seven short-course meters (25m) meets, held from September-early November 2010.
 The 2010 series was again titled sponsored by Arena.

 Meets

 The 2010 World Cup featured 7 meets (one more than 2009), which were divided into 3 segments: the first meet (Brazil, in September), an Asian leg (October), and a European leg (late October–November).
 Meet dates and locations are:

 Results

 Overall World Cup

 At each meet of the World Cup circuit in 2010, the FINA Points Table was used to rank all swim performances at the meet.
-The top 10 men and top 10 women were then be awarded World Cup points.
+The top 10 men and top 10 women were then awarded World Cup points.
 Bonus points were awarded for a world record broken (20 points) or equalled (10 points).
 The number of World Cup points awarded was doubled for the final meet of the World Cup in Stockholm.